Lrielscript/dotfiles/README.md

 # dotfiles
-my dotfiles for i3 anyone can use or modify.
+My dotfiles for i3 anyone can use or modify.